 PEDESTRIAN CROSSING THE STREET HIT BY VEHICLE BECAUSE OF DRIVER INATTENTION – MN ATTORNEYS

-The Governors Highway Safety Association (GHSA) recently released a report projecting a 10% increase in the number of persons on foot killed in car accident in 2015, compared with the prior year.
-This annual GHSA Spotlight on Highway Safety Report provides the first look at 2015 pedestrian fatality trends, based on preliminary data reported by all 50 state highway safety agencies and the District of Columbia.
+The Governors Highway Safety Association (GHSA) recently projected a 10% increase in the number of persons walking on foot killed in by a car compared with the prior year.
 When a person is hit by a car while walking, there can obviously be very serious injuries to the pedestrian.
 Our Minnesota car accident lawyers have successfully represented many people with a serious injury from a car accident, including pedestrian hit by car, motorcycle, and truck crashes.
 We also represent the family of someone killed in an accident from being hit by a car while crossing the street, many times in an intersection with a green light or walk sign.

 Here are some of the important points made in the report.